Society of Saint Margaret: Autonomous houses

-The rapid growth of the Order led to the development of a series of autonomous convents and priories within the SSM, originally under the direction of the Founder.
-While all such autonomous houses practise the same SSM Rule of life, and recognise each other as a single Order, each house elects its own Mother Superior, and is independent in its work and decision-making.
-Since the death of Neale, there has been no single figure with authority across the entire Order.
-Several of these autonomous convents have dependent priories, which are smaller units of the Order, not having autonomous status, but whose sisters are under the authority of the Mother Superior of the 'parent' autonomous convent.
+The rapid growth of the order led to the development of a series of autonomous convents and priories within the SSM, originally under the direction of the Founder.
+While all such autonomous houses practise the same SSM Rule of life, and recognise each other as a single order, each house elects its own Mother Superior, and is independent in its work and decision-making.
+Since the death of Neale, there has been no single figure with authority across the order.
+Several of these autonomous convents have dependent priories, which are smaller units of the order, not having autonomous status, but whose sisters are under the authority of the Mother Superior of the 'parent' autonomous convent.

 SSM (Duxbury, USA)

-St Margaret's Convent, Duxbury, is an autonomous house of the Order, with its convent located at Duxbury, Massachusetts.
+St Margaret's Convent, Duxbury, is an autonomous house of the order, with its convent located at Duxbury, Massachusetts.
 This house has outreach ministries to schools, prisons, homeless shelters, and a number of local parish churches.
 The sisters were historically based in their convent in Boston, Massachusetts, whilst Duxbury was a dependent priory.
+However, following re-organisation, St Margaret's Convent on Highland Park Street, Roxbury, Boston, was vacated and made available for sale.
+In 2012 the property, including William Lloyd Garrison House, was purchased by Emmanuel College, which operates its Notre Dame campus there.

-However, following recent re-organisation, the convent at Boston has been vacated and made available for sale.
-Duxbury is now the chief convent of the community, although a small branch house is being retained in Boston, as well as in New York and Haiti.
+Duxbury is now the chief convent of the community, although a small branch house is retained in Boston, as well as houses in New York and Haiti.
+Sisters are part of the pastoral care team at Trinity Church in Manhattan.
+Sister Joan Margaret, known for her work with disabled children in Haiti, was a member of this community.